Basic Shading With OpenGL

 transpose again.
 When you have uniform scaling or rotation you don't

-need to use the above transpose
+need to use the above transpose and inverse but you can directly

 use the upper 3x3 of the modelview-matrix.